mbiondi17/DNDBattleMaps/README.md

 A Unity Application that helps players and DMs visualize the battlefield.
 This is intended to be especially useful for remote games.
-A premium version will eventually be offered, with extra features like VR presence over the "table", Procedural Map / World generation, and other features that require for-pay assets.
+Development on this is mostly on-hold, as I reassess if a bespoke solution is worthwhile while platforms like Talespire exist.

 # Roadmap
 - Turn order enforcement with override available for the DM